AlexanderPPetrov/praktikum-2025-2026/README.md

 ## Running the Project

-Once you have Node.js and Git installed:
+Once you have Visual Studio Code, Node.js, and Git installed:

 1. Open a terminal/command prompt
 2. Navigate to the project directory